 At Oakton Community College, students have an unusually rich array of opportunities to study cultures and languages.
 From Spanish to Korean, Italian to Arabic, the College's Modern Languages program offers courses in 13 different languages-more than any other community college in Illinois.

-"When we started offering languages, the program was small and traditional - with courses in Spanish, French, and German," says Linda Korbel, dean of Languages, Humanities, and the Arts.
+"When we started offering languages, the program was small and traditional - with courses in Spanish, French, and German," says Linda Korbel, dean of Liberal Arts.
 "But as the College grew, we started to branch out into less standard areas, including Italian, Russian, Polish, Japanese, Chinese, Hebrew, and Korean.
 Most recently we've added courses in Hindi and Urdu."